voa2000/alpha-props/README.md

 # Welcome to the Alpha Properties Project

-## Get set up
+## Getting set up
-#Required Software
+-Required Software

-#Installiing and opening the project
+-Installiing and opening the project